nuejs/nue/packages/www/docs/layout-system.md

 This gives you semantic HTML out of the box.
 But you'll want to add your own header, footer, and other common elements.

-## Slots and blocks
+## Layout modules
+Traditional templating systems use a single master template that wraps your content - you define the entire page structure and insert content into one spot.

+Nue takes a different approach with **slots** and **layout modules**.
+Instead of one big wrapper template, you create individual modules (header, footer, sidebar) and Nue assembles them around your content using predefined slots.

+**Slots** are predefined positions in your page structure. **Layout modules** are the HTML components that fill those slots.
+This modular system lets you mix and match different headers, footers, and sidebars for different sections of your site without duplicating the surrounding template structure.

-Nue uses **slots** — predefined positions where you can insert **layout blocks**.
-Think of slots as empty containers and blocks as the HTML that fills them:
+Think of slots as empty containers and modules as the HTML that fills them:

 [image.bordered]
   small: /img/layout-slots.png